 Furthermore, $\tenP^{(k,d)}$ denotes the predicted stress tensor calculated for the deformation gradient $\hat{\tenF}^{(k,d)}$ from Eq.~\eqref{eq:pk_tensor_model}.
 Consequently, $\vecP^{(k,d)}$ is the vector that contains only the predicted stresses for the measured components and $\vecP^{(k)}$ comprises all $\vecP^{(k,d)}$ for the deformation mode $k$ in one vector.
 For each stress-deformation pair $(k,d)$, $p^{(k,d)}$ is the Lagrange multiplier which is determined by the boundary conditions of the specific deformation mode (e.g., a zero-stress condition on a free surface) \cite{holzapfel_nonlinearSolidMechanics_2000,bonet_nonlinearContinuumMechanicsFEM_1997}.

 Ultimately, the goal is to solve the following optimization problem:

 \textbf{Problem 1: non-smooth $\ell_0$-constrained constitutive model discovery}

-where $\|\vecc\|_0$ is the $\ell_0$-norm of $\vecc$ counting the non-zero coefficients, and $n^{\mathcal{A}}_\phi \ll n_\phi$ is the desired model complexity, i.e., the number of remaining active model terms.
+where $\|\vecc\|_0$ is the $\ell_0$-pseudo-norm of $\vecc$ counting the non-zero coefficients, and $n^{\mathcal{A}}_\phi \ll n_\phi$ is the desired model complexity, i.e., the number of remaining active model terms.
 Directly solving the $\ell_0$-constrained problem is NP-hard \cite{natarajan_sparseApproximateSolutions_1995}.
-That is, this problem is computationally intractable due to the combinatorial nature of the $\ell_0$-norm and the non-linear dependence on $\vecw$.
+That is, this problem is computationally intractable due to the combinatorial nature of the $\ell_0$-pseudo-norm and the non-linear dependence on $\vecw$.

-A common approach to formulate a tractable version of \textbf{Problem 1} that still promotes sparsity is to relax the non-convex $\ell_0$-norm constraint by replacing it with a convex surrogate, the $\ell_1$-norm \cite{donoho_optimallySparseRepresentation_2003}.
+A common approach to formulate a tractable version of \textbf{Problem 1} that still promotes sparsity is to relax the non-convex $\ell_0$-pseudo-norm constraint by replacing it with a convex surrogate, the $\ell_1$-norm \cite{donoho_optimallySparseRepresentation_2003}.
 Considering the $\ell_1$-norm, \textbf{Problem 1} is therefore recast as:

 \textbf{Problem 2: relaxed $\ell_1$-constrained constitutive model discovery}